What should a sales playbook include?

 Purpose: Collect internal best practices around a specific sales skill like overcoming objections or managing discovery calls.
 You also can include practice exercises to run alone or in teams.

 Free Example in UpLevel: “Au Partners Partner: Vidyard’s Video for Sales Playbook”

 Purpose: If you run a service on behalf of your clients, have a playbook for each one.
 It can be like your company overview playbook, but specific to each client.

 Audience: Anyone working on the client account.
 Provide access to your client as well so they can enhance your team’s understanding and so you can manage their expectations effectively by referencing the same information.

-Free Example in UpLevel: “TSD: Client Specific Template”
+Free Example in UpLevel: “Au Partners: Client Specific Template”

 You can create your first playbook for free using UpLevel.
 By signing up for free, you get an account fully loaded with best practice sales content created by thought leaders in the industry (like Vidyard and Keenan), plus free guides and templates.

-Once you login, just look for the playbook, “TSD: How To Use UpLevel” to learn more.
+Once you login, just look for the playbook, “Au Partners: How To Use UpLevel” to learn more.